Title and statement of responsibility area

 The series of annual reports produced by St. Peter's Cathedral Church form part of the St. Peter's Cathedral Church archives, which were relocated from the church bell tower to the church basement and then into a purpose-built archival room.
 The records had been stored in boxes and bags at one point and original order was lost.
 All extant annual reports found in the archives were brought together and organized in date order.
 Recent reports were transferred from the Church Office to the Archives in March 2022.
 Two copies were retained as masters whenever possible, and one or two additional copies were also retained if they were available, for digitization or display purposes.
 The finding aid identifies the number and location of masters and additional copies.

 Scope and content

 The series consists of master copies and additional copies of published annual reports for St. Peter's Cathedral Church.
-The series of reports is largely complete, with copies missing for the years 1965, and 1973.
+The series of reports is complete.

 The annual reports were formatted differently over the years.
 In the 19th century, reports were published as small self-inclusive booklets.
 Then they were published as part of the St. Peter's Parish Monthly Magazine for a few years before returning to booklet form.
 In 1994, individual reports from committees and groups were consolidated into a document, usually with a cover page, which served as the annual report but which also included the minutes of the previous year's annual meeting along with an agenda for the current year's annual meeting.